Full Demo

 I = Graph(2)

-R = path_graph(Graph, 2)
+R = path_graph(Graph, 2);

 We can use automated homomorphism search to reduce the tedium of specifying data manually.
 In this case, there is a unique option.
+In general, homomorphism will throw an error if there is more than one homomorphism.

-l = homomorphism(I, L)
+l = homomorphism(I, L);

 There are many constraints we can put on the search, such as being monic.
+Here there are two monic homomorphisms (sending vertices 1 and 2 to (1,2) and (2,1)), so we add the keyword any=true to avoid throwing an error.

-r = homomorphism(I, R; monic=true)
+r = homomorphism(I, R; monic=true, any=true)

 rule_sqpo = Rule{:SqPO}(l, r) # same data as before)